Dési Bouterse: Pardons

 In December 2011, President Bouterse granted a pardon to his foster son Romano Meriba, who in 2005 was convicted to 15 years' imprisonment for the 2002 murder and robbery of a Chinese trader.
 Meriba was also convicted for throwing a hand grenade at the house of the Dutch ambassador.
 Judge Valstein-Montnor ruled that the evidence proved that Meriba tried to commit a robbery at the ambassador's house similar to that of the trader.
 After it was prevented by guards from the Dutch embassy, Meriba threw a hand grenade from a car at the ambassador's residence.

 The pardon was controversial, as it is the first time a Surinamese President has pardoned someone convicted of murder and robbery.
 "People that have committed such heavy offends should not get a pardon" said former justice minister Chan Santokhi.
 "Besides, the requirement that a thorough investigation must be conducted and that the decision should be based on the advice by the judge who passed the sentence was ignored."
 Bouterse's staff said that Meriba's status as the foster son of President Bouterse was not part of the decision, and that there were strong legal arguments for the pardon.
-According to rumors, after Meriba was released from jail, he was hired by the heavily armed Counter Terror Unit (CTU).
+According to rumours, after Meriba was released from jail, he was hired by the heavily armed Counter Terror Unit (CTU).
 Dino Bouterse, son of President Bouterse, was appointed to head this unit.

 Bouterse hired other convicts.
 His delegation that visited a South American summit had two members besides Bouterse who had criminal drug records: former military Etienne Boerenveen and Hans Jannasch.
 Ronald Venetiaan, former president of Suriname, said "Such people now circulate around the state power".

 Meriba was arrested again on 23 March 2012 in Paramaribo on charges of assaulting a citizen and police officer the night before in a nightclub.
 He was not long held in police custody because the complaint was retracted the following day.